Tiger Packing in Action!

 Tiger Packs are backpacks with kid-friendly, nonperishable food items sent home with students, at parent request, to bridge the food gap over long weekends and holiday breaks for kids who normally have free breakfast and lunch at school.
 Based on donations, we may also include other items of need such as hygiene products, school supplies, hats and gloves during winter months and even Christmas stockings over the Holiday Break.
 It is important for families participating in the Tiger Packs food assistance program to understand that these extra items are added when supplies are available, and may not be included in every Tiger Pack delivery.

-Tiger Packs are confidential, need-based, and available only to students residing in Erie or attending Erie partner schools - Erie Elementary, Erie Middle School, Erie High School, Soaring Heights Prek-8, Red Hawk Elementary and Black Rock Elementary.
+Tiger Packs are confidential, need-based, and available only to students residing in Erie or attending an Erie partner school - Aspen Ridge Preparatory School, Black Rock Elementary, Erie Elementary, Erie Middle School, Erie High School, Highlands Elementary, Red Hawk Elementary and Soaring Heights Prek-8.

 We are all vulnerable to life altering events like the loss of a job, family emergencies and medical crises.
 It is comforting to know that in our darkest times, we are not alone.
 In these instances, Erie UpLink connects families in crisis with resources for temporary support through difficult situations.
 Needs and solutions are evaluated on a case-by-case basis.